Macchina-CLI/macchina/README_CARGO.md

 `--palette / -p` - Display palette

 `--short-sh / -S` - Shorten shell output (/bin/zsh -> zsh)

-`--debug / -d` - Macchina hides unknown keys (or keys whose value extraction failed), and this argument lets you see what they are and how they are actually extracted from your system.

 `--short-uptime / -U` - Shorten shell output (/bin/zsh -> zsh)